 A dark depressing house is very difficult to sell.
 Light, especially natural light, makes people feel happy and filling your home with lots of it will help you sell for top dollar.
 People move to San Miguel de Allende in large part for it’s fantastic weather and beautiful natural light.
 Make sure your home reflects this quality almost everyone is looking for.

-If your 3 primary rooms are immaculate, your home will sell for top dollar.
+If your three primary rooms are immaculate, your home will sell for top dollar.